chenxin199305/neo-stl/README.md

 # neo-stl

-STL tool, command tool of the Nexus project
+STL tool, command tool of the Neo project

 ## Setup